18 Best Places to Visit in California During Winter

 16. Point Reyes

-Winter is a particularly spectacular time to visit the Point Reyes National Seashore, given there are fewer tourists and it is easier to see whales, elephant seals, and sea lions playing in the offshore waters.
+Winter is a particularly spectacular time to visit the Point Reyes National Seashore, given there are fewer tourists and plentiful wildlife, like whales, elephant seals, and sea lions, playing in the offshore waters.
 Add in the scenic views of coastal bluffs, picturesque hikes, and moderate and dry weather and it’s no surprise that this small town makes the perfect winter getaway in California.

 Coastal bluff in Point Reyes, California